micropython/micropython/docs/library/pyb.Pin.rst

         Return a 5-tuple with the configuration of the pin:
         ``(name, alternate-function, mode, type, strength)``

-    .. method:: pin.callback(mode, priority=1, handler=None, wakes=pyb.Sleep.ACTIVE)
+    .. method:: pin.callback(\*, mode, priority=1, handler=None, wakes=pyb.Sleep.ACTIVE)

-        Create a callback to be triggered when data is received on the UART.
+        Create a callback to be triggered when the input level at the pin changes.

             - ``mode`` configures the pin level which can generate an interrupt.
 Possible values are: